Best VPN service 2020: the best VPN provider revealed

 But most VPN companies are also careful not to keep details about where you go online.
 This is, after all, one of the reasons people opt to tunnel their internet traffic via these services.

-VPN Reviews: Test results
+Best VPN services reviews: Test results

 If we take speed as a key factor in VPNs then the results from top to bottom look like this: